TREND-PROOF Neutral Paint Colours? Only Time Will Tell!

 Just look at how that beige/taupe carpet is handling Edgecomb Gray!

-For those of you panicking that you have a gray on gray home, don’t worry, if you LOVE gray and always will, you can fill your lil boots.
-HOWEVER, if you’re a person who likes to a) change things up every few years; or, b) plans to sell in 5-10 years, you’ll want to consider HOW MUCH you commit to one particular type of colour.
+For those of you panicking that you have a gray-on-gray home, don’t worry, if you LOVE gray and always will, you can fill your lil boots.
+HOWEVER, if you’re a person who likes to a) change things up every few years; or, b) plan to sell in 5-10 years, you’ll want to consider HOW MUCH you commit to one particular type of colour.